danielharrell/SumLect2015/Lost_Idea_LA.md

 is finally internal?

 Here is my best brief stab at an answer.
-I give it now, before saying why it causes my worry about the future of liberal education.
+I give it now, before saying why it causes my worry about liberal education's future.
 The threat to liberal education is internal---so we supposed, and so I believe---insofar as it comes from a question about what it means to be educated that we must ask for ourselves, and may well answer in